GeekTrainer/help-desk-bot-lab/Node/exercise6-MoodDetection.md

 In this exercise you will learn how to detect the user's mood based on feedback provided.

 With [Text Analytics APIs](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/) you can  detect sentiment, key phrases, topics, and language from your text.
 The API returns a numeric score between 0 and 1.
 Scores close to 1 indicate positive sentiment and scores close to 0 indicate negative sentiment.
 Sentiment score is generated using classification techniques.
-The input features of the classifier include n-grams, features generated from part-of-speech tags, and word embeddings
+The input features of the classifier include n-grams, features generated from part-of-speech tags, and word embeddings.

 Inside [this folder](./exercise6-MoodDetection) you will find a solution with the code that results from completing the steps in this exercise.
 You can use this solutions as guidance if you need additional help as you work through this exercise.
 Remember that for using it, you first need to run `npm install`.